 If this sounds overwhelming, don’t exert yourself.
 There are fund accounting courses and degrees for CPAs and bookkeeping professionals.
 If your church has a dedicated bookkeeper, it may be helpful to have them take a professional course or gain certification.

-However, if you’re a smaller church where the accounting may be one role of many for a single individual, you may benefit from church accounting software.
+However, if your church is smaller and the accounting may be one role of many for a single individual, you may benefit from church accounting software.
 It can make managing your church’s finances a breeze, while following true fund accounting practices.

 Fund Accounting Software For Churches